 The AP may indicate it is operating in Power Save mode by:

-including an AP Power Management element in Beacon or Short Beacon frame with the PM Mode subfield set to 1;
+including an AP Power Management element in the S1G Beacon frame with the PM Mode subfield set to 1;

-or including one or more RPS elements in Beacon or Short Beacon frame, with the RAW Assignment Type set to AP PM RAW/non-TIM RAW and RAW Type Options is set to 00.
+or including one or more RPS elements in the S1G Beacon frame, with the RAW Assignment Type set to AP PM RAW/non-TIM RAW and RAW Type Options is set to 00.

-The AP shall operate in Active mode during a Beacon or short Beacon interval if the AP Power Management element is either absent in the Beacon or Short Beacon or the PM Mode subfield is set to 0.
+The AP shall operate in Active mode during a beacon interval or short beacon interval if the AP Power Management element is either absent in the S1G Beacon frame or the PM Mode subfield is set to 0.
 Similarly, the AP shall operate in Active mode during one or more RAWs defined by an RPS element with the RAW Assignment type set to Regular RAW, Sounding RAW, Triggering Frame RAW or AP PM RAW/non-TIM RAW with RAW Type Options set to 01.

-An AP including an AP Power Management element with the PM Mode subfield set to 1 in Beacon or Short Beacon frame may be in Doze state at any time, except that it shall be in Awake state during any of the following intervals of time:
+An AP including an AP Power Management element with the PM Mode subfield set to 1 in the S1G Beacon frame may be in Doze state at any time, except that it shall be in Awake state during any of the following intervals of time:

-any RAW intervals that are setup according to 9.20.5 (Restricted Access Window (RAW) Operation), except for RAWs that are defined by any RPS element with RAW Assignment Type set to AP PM RAW/non-TIM RAW and RAW Type Options is set to 00;
+any RAW or PRAW intervals that are setup according to 9.20.5 (Restricted Access Window (RAW) Operation), except for RAWs that are defined by any RPS element with RAW Assignment Type set to AP PM RAW/non-TIM RAW and RAW Type Options is set to 00;

-any PRAW as defined in 9.42.2.1 (Resource protection for non-TIM STAs using periodic RAW (PRAW) operation);

 starting at any TWT start time, and for the following Adjusted Minimum Awake Duration as described in 9.41 (Target Wake Time (TWT)).